Katsukingmax/today/README.md

 ## Inspiration
-The Langara 2024 hackathon theme was 'nothing'.
-When it was announced, we saw 'nothing' as a problem that lots of people encounter.
+Build "today" for Langara College 2024.
+When the theme for it was announced which was 'nothing', we saw 'nothing' as a problem that lots of people encounter.
 No matter in what situation they are, sometimes we just have 'nothing' to do.
-Due to that, we decided to built "Today", which offers a solution for nothing.
+Due to that, we decided to built "today", which offers a solution for nothing.

 ## What it does
 Today is a web-based app that is focused on creating a personalized plan generator for you.
 You can choose how you feel, the time you have, and pick an interest.
-From there, "Today" will generate a plan for you based on all the things you choose.
+From there, "today" will generate a plan for you based on all the things you choose.

 ## How we built it
 Focusing on the front-end part of things, we mainly developed 'Today' with react.js as the main component, css for basic styling, and we use static data (for easy learning and deliverance).